neuml/py27hash/README.md

 This package implements logic in cpython 2.7 C source, mainly the Objects/ folder in pure Python.
 Performance was not a goal of this package and it will perform worse than native collections.
 It should only be used when there is a clear use case to preserve Python 2.7 hashing/iteration to ease a transition to Python 3.

 ## Installation
+The easiest way to install is via pip and PyPI
+    pip install py27hash

-You can use Git to clone the repository from GitHub and install it manually:
+You can also use Git to clone the repository from GitHub and install it manually:

     git clone https://github.com/davidmezzetti/py27hash.git
     cd py27hash
     pip install .

-Python 2.7, 3.5, 3.6, 3.7, & 3.8 are supported.
+Python 2.7 and 3+ are supported.

 ## How to use
 You only need to replace object instantiation to use this package.
 There are multiple ways to do this, with the best way to do it on a case by case basis.